 Knowing how many miles — and what type of miles — a truck is logging every day helps you spot potential performance problems and schedule preventive maintenance at the most convenient times.

 You have an even greater ability to make data-driven decisions that improve fleet performance and efficiency when work truck power systems communicate with the truck’s telematics system.

 The EnPak® A30GBW, EnPak A60HGE and EnPak A60GE power systems from Miller Electric Mfg.
 LLC are CAN bus-enabled systems that connect with the vehicle’s telematics.
 This connectivity delivers real-time data on the EnPak engine’s health, including the air compressor, and provides system error codes, service alerts and more as part of the truck’s total telematics report.

 This information allows you to proactively schedule maintenance and track change management.
 This data is also a good way to compare idle time, fuel usage and other information for PTO-driven equipment versus an all-in-one — to help justify purchasing decisions for the fleet.

 Take idle off your truck

-Connecting to telematics isn’t the only way an all-in-one power system helps reduce downtime and improve productivity for work trucks.
+Connecting to telematics isn’t the only way a power system helps reduce downtime and improve productivity for work trucks.
 Reducing truck idle hours can significantly reduce downtime for maintenance and repairs.

 A Tier 4 Final-compliant truck engine uses a diesel particulate filter (DPF) to trap soot from engine exhaust gases.
 This filter must be periodically cleaned through regeneration to maintain emissions reduction performance and fuel efficiency.
 The more a diesel truck engine idles, the more often the DPF must be cleaned.